Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 If your horse hates mane pulling or you just can't seem to get the technique down, I have found a tool that is a great solution!
 I have been pulling manes for years the old fashion way.
 The two thoroughbreds that I have now both really hate having their manes pulled.
 Even though I'm good at it and can do it quickly, it was still a fight to get it done.

 It is easier on your fingers and also on your horse's neck.
 He will feel more comfortable since you do not have to yank out the hair.
-I have been able to pull my two horse's manes that are difficult with an old fashion comb really easily with the Solocomb.
-It is available on Amazon for just around $20!
+I have been able to pull my two horse's manes that are difficult with an old fashion comb really easily with the Solo Comb.

 I would definitely highly recommend it to anyone!